Where do you draw your inspiration from?

-One of the beautiful byproducts of these escapade is the immense amount of inspiration I derive, not to mention the incredible products I’m introduced to.
+One of the beautiful byproducts of these escapades is the immense amount of inspiration I derive, not to mention the incredible products I’m introduced to.
 I am forever on the hunt for new and different.
 For unique and interesting.
 For curating environments unlike any other.

 Because we believe your environment creates the backdrop

-for meaningful moments and memories
+for meaningful moments and memories.

 I can’t tell you how many times I’ve fallen in love with something I’ve run across (wallcovering, fabric, furnishings, a specific wood species or design element … you name it!) and said, “one day I will design with this product!”
 And it happens.
 All.
 The.
 Time.

 I also love to orchestrate enlightening shindigs for my team and our fellow designers so we can learn and grow together.
 It’s not uncommon for these gatherings to include product lines we haven’t worked with yet, and in some cases, even heard of before.
 Seeking out and creating these opportunities is sheer magic.
 They’re fun … and they’re pivotal for enhancing and elevating #ourcreativeedge.

 We push outside our comfort zones and tap into our sources for new perspectives and fresh offerings.
 And as our team works through our design development process, we routinely ask ourselves: “Is this our very best work?”